azureleaf/study-notes/js/express.md

   next();
 });

-// You can define the series of MWs as the multiple arguments of the app.use() app.use(
+// You can define the series of MWs as multiple arguments of the app.use() app.use(
   "/user/:id",
   function(req, res, next) {